veltman/csvgeocode/README.md

 For when you have a CSV with addresses and you want a lat/lng for every row.
 Bulk geocode addresses a CSV with a few lines of code.

-The defaults are configured to use [Google's geocoder](https://developers.google.com/maps/documentation/geocoding/) but it can be configured to work with any other similar geocoding service.
-Make sure that you use this in compliance with the relevant API's terms of service (Google's terms are [here](https://developers.google.com/maps/terms) and require any geocoding to be in conjunction with display on a Google Map).
+The defaults are configured for [Google's geocoder](https://developers.google.com/maps/documentation/geocoding/) but it can be configured to work with any other similar geocoding service.
+There are built in response handlers for Google, Mapbox, and Texas A & M's geocoders (details below).

+Make sure that you use this in compliance with the relevant API's terms of service.

 ## Basic command line usage